Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A SysOps administrator is helping a development team deploy an application to AWS Trie AWS CloudFormat on temp ate includes an Amazon Linux EC2 Instance an Amazon Aurora DB cluster and a hard coded database password that must be rotated every 90 days.
 What is the MOST secure way to manage the database password?

 - [x] Use the AWS SecretsManager Secret resource with the GenerateSecretString property to automatically generate a password Use the AWS SecretsManager RotationSchedule resource lo define a rotation schedule lor the password Configure the application to retrieve the secret from AWS Secrets Manager access the database.
-- [ ] Use me AWS SecretsManager Secret resource with the SecretStrmg property Accept a password as a CloudFormation parameter Use the AllowedPatteen property of the CloudFormaton parameter to require e minimum length, uppercase and lowercase letters and special characters Configure me application to retrieve the secret from AWS Secrets Manager to access the database.
+- [ ] Use me AWS SecretsManager Secret resource with the SecretStrmg property Accept a password as a CloudFormation parameter Use the AllowedPatteen property of the CloudFormaton parameter to require a minimum length, uppercase and lowercase letters and special characters Configure me application to retrieve the secret from AWS Secrets Manager to access the database.
 - [ ] Use the AWS SSM Parameter resource Accept input as a Qoudformatton parameter to store the parameter as a secure sting Configure the application to retrieve the parameter from AWS Systems Manager Parameter Store to access the database.
 - [ ] Use the AWS SSM Parameter resource Accept input as a Cloudf ormetton parameter to store the parameter as a string Configure the application to retrieve the parameter from AWS Systems Manager Parameter Store to access the database.